-- Improve their skills in reading, writing, math, and study techniques (for example, note-taking, test-taking, time management) either as a brush-up before enrollment or while participating in a NIACC course or testing program. - Gain new skills by participating in an individualized course such as high school credit. - 3.
-Validate their skills by participating in a testing program such as GED.
-ICBE.
-CLEP.
+- 1. Increase their understanding/learning in NIACC courses through one-on-one academic support. - Improve their skills in reading, writing, math, and study techniques (for example, note-taking, test-taking, time management) either as a brush-up before enrollment or while participating in a NIACC course or testing program. - Gain new skills by participating in an individualized course such as high school credit. - 4.
+Validate their skills by participating in a testing program such as GED, ICBE, CLEP.
+To schedule a CLEP exam, call 641-422-4326.